 Ptak et al (2009) Raphé neurons stimulate respiratory circuit activity by multiple mechanisms via endogenously released serotonin and substance P. Biomol Ther (Seoul) 29 3720 PMID: 19321769

 Do you know of a great paper that uses MDL 11,939 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for MDL 11,939